MrKinau/FishingBot/README.md

 [![GitHub release (latest by date)](https://img.shields.io/github/v/release/MrKinau/FishingBot)](https://github.com/MrKinau/FishingBot/releases/latest)

 ## Download
-- a list with all releases can be found [here](https://github.com/MrKinau/FishingBot/releases)
+- A list with all past releases can be found [here](https://github.com/MrKinau/FishingBot/releases)

 ## How to use
-1. Download a [release](https://github.com/MrKinau/FishingBot/releases) (or build it at you own)
+1. Download a [release](https://github.com/MrKinau/FishingBot/releases) (or build it yourself)
 2. Start the Client (java -jar Fishingbot.jar)
 3. Fill in the config.properties, which generated on the first start
-4. Give a fishing rod to the account you used and place him in front of water (remember you can only fish treasure in open water)
+4. Give a fishing rod to the account you used and place it in front of water (remember you can only fish treasure in open water)

 ## Features
 - Auto-Fishing Bot
 - Announces Loot/Level (also in Discord if wanted)
-- check the bots level with "\<username\>, Level?" in the chat (replace <username> with the account username of your bot)
+- Check the bots level with "\<username\>, Level?" in the chat (replace <username> with the account username of your bot)
-- connect to every relevant minecraft version (realms included)
+- Connect to every relevant minecraft version (realms included)
 - Offline and online mode
 - Use the bot console to chat
 - Want more?
 Feel free to request a feature [here](https://github.com/MrKinau/FishingBot/issues)